yast/yast-network/doc/network-ng.md

 * {Y2Network::InterfacesCollection}: this class holds a list of interfaces and offers a query API (e.g., find all the ethernet interfaces).
 * {Y2Network::Interface}: keeps interfaces information.
-There are one kind of interfaces at this point of time: physical and virtual ones.
+There are two kind of interfaces at this
+  point: physical and virtual ones.
 * {Y2Network::ConnectionConfigsCollection}: this class holds a list of connection configurations and offers a query API.
 * {Y2Network::ConnectionConfig}: describes a configuration that can be applied to an interface.